kfoozminus/cheatsheets/kubernetes.md

   - `kubectl create -f nginx.yaml`
   - `kubectl delete -f <name>.yaml -f <name>.yaml`
   - `kubectl replace -f <name>.yaml`
   - Warning: The imperative replace command replaces the existing spec with the newly provided one, dropping all changes to the object missing from the configuration file.
 This approach should not be used with resource types whose specs are updated independently of the configuration file.
 Services of type LoadBalancer, for example, have their externalIPs field updated independently from the configuration by the cluster.
-(QJenny)
+(UJenny)
   - compared with imperative commands:
     - can be stored, provides template
     - must learn, additional step writing YAML
   - compated with declarative object config:
     - simpler and easier to learn, more mature
-    - works best on files, not directories. updates to live objects must be reflected in config file or they will be lost in next replacement (QJenny)
+    - works best on files, not directories. updates to live objects must be reflected in config file or they will be lost in next replacement
-  - QJenny: does flags in kubectl command overwrite corresponding .yaml file flags?

 ### Declarative object configuration
   - When using declarative object configuration, a user operates on object configuration files stored locally, however the user does not define the operations to be taken on the files.
 Create, update, and delete operations are automatically detected per-object by kubectl.
 This enables working on directories, where different operations might be needed for different objects.
-QJenny
+UJenny
   - Note: Declarative object configuration retains changes made by other writers, even if the changes are not merged back to the object configuration file.
 This is possible by using the patch API operation to write only observed differences, instead of using the replace API operation to replace the entire object configuration.
-QJenny
+UJenny
   - `kubectl diff -f configs/` to see what changes are going to be made
   - `kubectl apply -f configs/` process all object configuration files in the configs directory
   - `kubectl diff -R -f configs/`, `kubectl apply -R -f configs/` recursively processs directories
   - changes made directly to live objects are retained, even if they are not merged. has better support for operating on directories and automatically detecting opeartion types (create, patch, delete) per-object
   - harder to debug and understand results, partial updates using diffs create complex merge and patch operations.
-  - QJenny: the whole thing
+  - UJenny: the whole thing

 ## Using Imperative commands: